amitofsk/dandy/docs/Dandy.md

 ```
 ![Digital With Hardware Picture](./docPics/digwithHW.png)
 <br><br>
-(TODO: Fix the whole port naming issue...
-It should be an input here somewhere)

 #### 7.3.3 Tkinter and Widgets, the long way
 The previous example relied on the `SerialAndGui` class.
 A lot of the details were swept up into that class.
 What actually  happened?
 What if you want to write all the instructions yourself without relying on any parent classes?